Why The 2020 Presidential Election Is Not 2016

 Trump's 45.6% average of the polls at the end of February was his peak against Biden over the last 10 months.
 What's more, in hundreds of surveys, Trump has only reached even 47% in a few.

 2. The third-party vote share is likely to be lower: Roughly 6% of voters in 2016 voted third-party, the highest percentage since 1996.
-That helped enable Trump to win the Electoral College.
+That helped Trump win the Electoral College.
 But the percentage of people voting third-party in 2020 this fall is likely to be lower for multiple reasons, including:

-- Biden is working closely with Vermont Sen. Bernie Sanders and has a better relationship with Sanders than Clinton did;
+- Biden is working closely with primary rival Vermont Sen. Bernie Sanders and has a better relationship with Sanders than Clinton did;

-- the third-party candidates this time are less prominent and getting less attention than in 2016; and
+- The third-party candidates this time are less prominent and getting less attention than in 2016; and

-- perhaps most importantly, no one is underestimating Trump's chances as some did in 2016.
+- Perhaps most importantly, no one is underestimating Trump's chances as some did in 2016.
 Democrats see him far more as a clear, present and urgent threat who very well could win reelection.

 3. People don't dislike Biden as much as they did Clinton: Trump and Clinton were the two of the most disliked presidential candidates in American history.